atmaivancevic/structuralVariantResources/README.md

 # Structural Variant Resources
 Includes ALL the things.
 Also mention other github/basecamp/stack overflow sites that this was inspired by (e.g. geocarvalho github on sv-cnv-studies)

-## 1. Intro to structural variation
+## 1. Introduction to structural variation

 ### 1.1 Overviews